 June 2018 Presentation for Multi Academy Trusts

 Earlier this week I attended an important event hosted by Inside Government called Raising Standards through Multi Academy Trust Inspections.
-Speaking at the event was great motivation to stop and reflect on what we’ve learned about school improvement and accountability over the past few years at Edurio and what lessons would be valuable for multi academy trust teams (especially thinking ahead to future MAT inspections).
+Speaking at the event was great motivation to stop and reflect on what we’ve learned about shared vision for school improvement and accountability over the past few years at Edurio and what lessons would be valuable for multi academy trust teams (especially thinking ahead to future MAT inspections).

 The debate that followed the session with many MAT leaders led me to believe that these lessons are useful in a variety of education settings, so I’ve typed up the talk for your enjoyment.
 While the talk is focusing on multi academy trusts, the lessons remain relevant for most school systems.

 When I was thinking about the event, something struck me as odd.
 The name, “Raising Standards through Multi Academy Trust Inspections”.
 I think everyone would agree it’s not the inspections that raises the standard.
 It’s the hard work done by trusts, by schools, by teachers.

 Ofsted is not looking for trusts or for schools to prepare inspection-driven procedures.
 This is mirrored throughout the Ofsted School Inspection Handbook:

 Seeing many school inspection approaches through our work with Edurio across Europe, it’s clear that the ideal for good school inspections is to be school improvement partner, rather than a mechanism for compliance or control.

 So rather than talking about compliance, I want to talk about lessons on school improvement we’ve seen internationally that, when done well, lead to better preparation for inspections.

 Striking the Balance: Navigating Top-Down Control and School Autonomy in Effective School Improvement Policies